 Unable to find perfectly ripe plums?
-Look for plumbs that aren’t quite ready to eat, store them in a paper bag at room temperature for up to three days, and enjoy.
+Look for plums that aren’t quite ready to eat, store them in a paper bag at room temperature for up to three days, and enjoy.

 Plums freeze well, but consider pitting them before freezing.

-Raw plums are wonderful in a variety of recipes.
+The benefits of eating plums don’t stop with eating raw plums.
+They’re also wonderful in a variety of recipes.
 Here are a few ideas to get you started:

 - Add slices to your water infuser